bell-john/bell-john/README.md

 - 👋 Hi, I’m @Haad
 - 👀 I’m interested in computer science.
-- 🌱 I’m currently learning Java and python.
+- 🌱 I’m a MERN STACK DEVELOPER and also know Java and Python.
 - 💞️ I’m looking to collaborate on Programming.
 - 📫 How to reach me?
 You can reach me through my email haadsaghir5320@gmail.com